 [More information on the Digital Career Fair Guide]

 Students across all majors who are looking for full-time and internship opportunities are encouraged to attend this virtual event to meet top-notch employers.
 (October)

-Discover the secrets to success for your next four years at Duke--and beyond!
-A panel of juniors and seniors will share what they wish they knew as first years and give valuable advice on what to do and what not to do as you explore and get involved at Duke.
-Then hear from an expert panel of professionals answering all of the most frequently asked questions from first years.
-(October)
+Discover the secrets to success for your next four years at Duke and beyond!
+Two Duke students will share what they wish they knew as first years and give valuable advice on what to do and what not to do as you explore and get involved at Duke.
+Then hear from an expert panel of professionals answering all of the most frequently asked questions from first year students.

 Ignite Your Internship Search

 A unique, high-energy event where you will discover internships with leading-edge employers in fields including technology, public affairs, social enterprise, consulting, research, start-ups, marketing and more.
 In addition, you will hear recruiters' and Duke alums' top advice on conducting a successful search across all industries.
 Afterwards, please join us for a casual meet-and-greet with the participating employers over light refreshments.
 (November)

 Meet and connect with alumni working in the arts here on campus.